MIDROC

-Mohammed International Development Research and Organization Companies (MIDROC) is a mining and oil company owned by Saudi billionaire Sheik Mohammed Hussein Al Amoudi.
+Mohammed International Development Research and Organization Companies (MIDROC) is an Ethiopian mining and oil company owned by Ethiopian-born Saudi billionaire Sheikh Mohammed Hussein Al Amoudi.
 It has operations in Europe, the Middle East, and Africa.
 Through its Corral Petroleum Holdings AB, MIDROC has become a major independent oil company.

 The company has perpetrated extreme human rights violations at Lega Dembi gold mine in the Oromia Region of Ethiopia by improper disposal of hazardous waste including mercury, arsenic, and cyanide.

 Operations

-Midroc has operations across three continents, over 50,000 employees and a turnover of $25 billion.
-The group is active in various sectors, including industry, venture capital, oil and fuel, production, energy and mining.
+Midroc has operations across three continents, over 70,000 employees and a turnover of $25 billion.
+The group is active in various sectors, including industry, venture capital, oil and fuel production, energy and mining.